tomasmcguinness/matter-esp32-home-connect-bridge/README.md

 ### The available programs should appear.
 Once connected to Home Connect, the device will pull down and store the list of available programs.

+## Using

+The display itself is very limited.
+The `Menu` button should start the selected program, with a one minute delay.
+You cannot use the display to select a program yet.

 ## Matter Support
 So far, the only Matter controller I've seen that can handle the dishwasher is the one in Home Assistant